splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/30-auto-instrumentation.md

 ## 5. Examine default R.E.D.
 Metrics

  Splunk APM provides a set of built-in dashboards that present charts and visualized metrics to help you see problems occurring in real time and quickly determine whether the problem is associated with a service, a specific endpoint, or the underlying infrastructure.
-To look at this dashboard for the selected `api-gateway`, make sure you have the `api-gateway` service selected in the Dependency map as show above, then click on the ***View Dashboard** Link **(1)**  at the top of the right-hand pane.
+To look at this dashboard for the selected `api-gateway`, make sure you have the `api-gateway` service selected in the Dependency map as shown above, then click on the ***View Dashboard** Link **(1)**  at the top of the right-hand pane.

 This will bring you to the services dashboard: